NEPCA NEWS Book Reviews:

 review.

-publish overall.
-Ideally, your review should be no more than 600 words and
+more we can publish overall.
+Ideally, your review should be no more than 600

-much of it will not be aware of the subject about which you write.
-Tailor your
+membership, and much of it will not be aware of the subject about which you

-review towards a more general readership than you might for a specialty
+write.
+Tailor your review towards a more general readership than you might for

-prose even if the author does not and even if the book’s approach is abstract
+straightforward prose even if the author does not and even if the book’s

 Please